Central Queensland NRL bid: History and bid region

-Rugby League has been played in Central Queensland for over a century and is currently represented in the Queensland Cup by the Central Queensland Capras.
+Rugby league has been played in Central Queensland for over a century and is currently represented in the Queensland Cup by the Central Queensland Capras.
+With a lengthy list of rugby league players from Central Queensland who have played in the NRL competition, the region is often described as the sport's "heartland."

 The bid aims to unite a region from Bundaberg in the south to Mackay in the north and west to the state border.
 Local government areas in the bid region, such as Rockhampton Regional Council and Mackay Regional Council also officially support the bid.